|Java and Python joined together|

 - And last but not least was Women in IT + Open Eduction discussion that became very heat-et.
-We raised question on :
+We raised the question on:

-- Why there are only a handful open-source project leaders that are female ?
+- Why their only a handful open-source project leaders that are female?

 - Are program's like Google summer of Code and Gnome women outreach good for improving that percentage and is that artificial?